davidfm/snap-iceye-reader/README.md

 In order to compile and execute the current code for development purposes [debug], execute:

-    - Change TESTING_IMAGE_PATH variable at e.g.esa.snap.dataio.iceye.TestIceyeReader
+    - Change TESTING_IMAGE_PATH variable at TestIceyeReader
     - Set application enviroments as per "https://senbox.atlassian.net/wiki/spaces/SNAP/pages/10879037/How+to+develop+an+extension+module"
     - Run test case in debug mode